 It is not religious education I oppose.
-In fact, I definitely feel teaching our future generations how similar the major religions actually are, instills tolerance and respect for others beliefs and values.
+In fact, I definitely feel teaching future generations how similar the major religions actually are, is important.
+It instills tolerance and respect for others beliefs and values.
 R.E. is also the perfect foundation on which to explore children’s own ideas, opinions and views.
-However, when the teaching of religion in schools spills into other areas of a child’s education, it is then that we have a problem.
+However, it is when the teaching of religion in schools spills into other areas of a child’s education.
+Then we have a problem.

 Working as a primary school teacher for over a decade, I sat through countless assemblies in which the local clergy were invited to tell bible stories as fact.
-You’d think, working in an incredibly multi cultural city like Leicester and in a multi-faith school, that other religious and secular leaders would also be invited.
+You’d think, working in an incredibly multi cultural city like Leicester that there would be better coverage.
+Maybe in a multi faith school, other religious and secular leaders would also be invited.
 It never happened.

 This is mainly due to outdated laws that enforce a daily ‘collective act of worship’.
 Bringing a school together as a collective and sharing how different faiths worship could be highly valuable.
 Yet because approximately 60% of our country label themselves as Christian, this worship has to be “wholly or mainly of a broadly Christian character”.